Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Urine Drug Tests

-Urine drug tests are by far the most common and preferred drug test method used by employers, rehab programs, and other companies.
-A urinalysis may show the presence of drugs up to days after use, but the detection time can depend on the type of drug and other factors.
+Urine drug tests are the most common and the preferred drug test method used by employers, drug addiction treatment programs, and other companies.
+A urinalysis may show the presence of drugs up to seven days after use, but the detection time can depend on the type of drug and other factors.

 Urinalysis detection tests may screen for: